kibum-moon/blog/content/authors/admin/_index.md

 My present research focuses on building an automatic assessment model to monitor students’ psychological adaptation

-I am currently working as a data scientist at the Office of Digital Information of Korea University, participating in a series of AI projects as a part of University Innovation Project  - the largest government-funded project for undergraduate program in South Korea.
+I am currently working as a data scientist at the Office of Digital Information of Korea University, participating in a series of AI projects as a part of University Innovation Project  - the largest government-funded project for colleges.

 Prior to this position, I was a clinical researcher at the students counseling center of Korea University, conducting research on developing and validating psychological measurements, and developing an automatized psychological reporting system from the scratch.